Alexia1305/OtrisymNMF/README.md

 Where:
 - \( X \) is a given symmetric nonnegative matrix (e.g., adjacency matrix of an undirected graph).
 - \( W \) is a matrix representing the assignment of elements to \( r \) communities.
-- \( S \) is a central matrix describing interactions between communities.for **Orthogonal Symmetric Nonnegative Matrix Tri-Factorization (OtrisymNMF)** in three different programming languages: **Julia**, **MATLAB**, and **Python**.
+- \( S \) is a central matrix describing interactions between communities.

 Each language-specific implementation is located in its respective folder, with a corresponding README file for detailed instructions.

-The julia folder contains the tests described in the paper *Orthogonal Symmetric Nonnegative Matrix Tri-Factorization* (DOI: [10.1109/MLSP58920.2024.10734715](https://doi.org/10.1109/MLSP58920.2024.10734715))
+The Julia folder contains the tests described in the paper *Orthogonal Symmetric Nonnegative Matrix Tri-Factorization* (DOI: [10.1109/MLSP58920.2024.10734715](https://doi.org/10.1109/MLSP58920.2024.10734715))